1973 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Off-center strikes result when the planchet is not properly positioned between the dies during the striking process.
 The coin displays a partial design with a blank crescent area opposite the struck portion.

-Values for 1973 nickels with visible off-center strikes range from $15 for slight misalignments to $100+ for specimens showing 40% or greater displacement with full date visibility.
+The percentage of displacement directly impacts value.
+Minor misalignments of 5–10% attract modest interest, while dramatic 30–50% off-center examples with the date still fully visible are highly collectible.
+Values for 1973 nickels range from $15 for slight misalignments to $100+ for specimens showing 40% or greater displacement with full date visibility.

 3. 1973 Misplaced Mint Mark Error

-The 1973-D nickel occasionally displays misplaced mint marks where the “D” appears in abnormal positions, with reduced distance between the date and coin rim.
-This error occurred when mint workers hand-punched the mint mark onto working dies, sometimes striking the punch in incorrect locations or at unusual angles.
+The 1973-D nickel occasionally displays misplaced mint marks (MMM) where the “D” appears in an abnormal position.
+This error occurred when mint workers hand-punched the mintmark onto working dies, sometimes striking the punch in the wrong location or at an unusual angle.

 Whether through online auction platforms, local coin dealers, or certified grading services that offer consignment options, selecting the right sales channel depends on your coin’s condition, error type, and your timeline for completing the transaction.